Eric-Cortez/voila/Readme.md

 ## Installation

-Requirements:
+Requirements: python 3.8+ and anaconda

+Note: These steps are to install and run a jupyter notebook locally rather than launching Binder as stated above.

-AEPsych only supports python 3.8+.We recommend installing AEPsych under a virtual environment like Anaconda.
-Once you've created a virtual environment for AEPsych and activated it, you can install AEPsych using pip:
+We recommend installing Interactive AEPsych under a virtual environment like Anaconda.
+Once you've created a virtual environment for Interactive AEPsych and activated it, you can install the requirements using pip:

 ```bash
 git clone https://<<---add--->>